-Member of the Paris Bar since October 2017, Quitterie joined Borrel law firm the same year.
+Member of the Paris Bar since 2017.
 Quitterie intervenes in competition Law and commercial litigation.
 Before joining the firm, Quitterie acquired significant experience in French law firms (Jeantet; Fidal) being involved with experts of renown in litigation before the French Competition Authority.

-Quitterie is member of the French Association for the Study of Competition (Association Française d’Etude de la Concurrence – AFEC), and Secretary General of the AFEC Jeunes.
+Quitterie is Secretary General of the French Association for the Study of Competition (Association Française d’Etude de la Concurrence – AFEC jeunes).

 Quitterie participates and contributes regularly to the working groups set up for the tracking of legislative and regulatory changes concerning competition and distribution Law.

 Quitterie contributed to the drafting of the report submitted in September 2017 to the General Directorate of Competition, Consumption and the Repression of Fraud (Direction Générale de la Concurrence, de la Consommation et de la Répression des Fraudes – DGCCRF) on the required developments in matters of trade restrictive practices.

 Quitterie is graduated from a Master II European Business Law of the University Paris X Nanterre and a double Master’s degree in French and Spanish Law affairs in partnership with the University Pontificia Comillas (Madrid).

 Quitterie’s working languages are French, English and Spanish.

 Member of the Paris Bar since 2019, Caroline focuses on competition law and commercial litigation.